-When writing this post, I almost left this step out since I didn’t have a printable for it (I have this section included in my printable day-planner) but re-writing your goals every single day solidifies the agreement you made with yourself to achieve them.
+When writing this post, I almost left this step out since this step is part of my Free Day Planner Printable but re-writing your goals every single day solidifies the agreement you made with yourself to achieve them.

 Think about it- you write a to-do list, a grocery list, or some variation of a shopping list every day.
 Why is it that we only write our goals down once a year…. if that?
 How can they be all that significant in our lives if we don’t give them an equal part in our errand-filled day?

-Each morning, while I drink my coffee, I re-write my goals and 10 things I’m grateful for.
+Each morning, while I drink my coffee, I re-write my goals and 10 things I’m grateful for in this Day Planner.
 It keeps me from falling in a funk, encourages a light attitude, and reminds me of the life I’m creating and what is truly important.
 Personally, I notice a shift when I skip a few days and start to feel overwhelmed and less grounded overall.

-So this New Year I really hope these printables have been helpful to you in reaching your goals and actually making them happen!
+So this year I really hope these printables have been helpful to you in reaching your goals and actually making them happen!

 Create your Vision Board, fill out the free Goal Setting Worksheet, and write and re-write them every day.